 These multiple sensors and modules include things like the throttle position sensor and the throttle body assembly.
 If any of these sensors malfunction or have a defect they can be the root of this problem.
 The power control module might be a reason for causing the unintended acceleration problem.

 Subaru has denied any problems with any of these sensors.
-They are holding a firm belief that it is the driver’s fault or a fault with the placement of the mats.
+They hold a firm belief that it is the driver’s fault or a fault with the placement of the mats.

 2011 Subaru Outback: Need-to-Know Facts

-- The 2011 Outback has average passenger room and cargo space compared to rivals, with 34.3 cu. ft. of room behind the seats and 71.3 with the seats folded flat.
+9. The 2011 Outback has an average passenger room and cargo space compared to rivals, with 34.3 cu. ft. of room behind the seats and 71.3 with the seats folded flat.

 These problems were usually regarding the electrical system, the transmission, some engine problems, and many more.
 The Subaru Outback is a fun-to-drive and easy-to-handle family SUV and has won the hearts of many Subaru enthusiasts out there.
 The 2011 Subaru Outback problems are something an individual needs to look into and explore if you are planning to maintain one.